idiap/bob/src/doc/StartUpUsingTorch.rst

 ----------------------------------------

-You can also create scripts that can run standalone and require no configuration.
-Here is an example of a python script that executes in a Torch-enabled environment under Linux:
+You can also create scripts that can run standalone and require no configuration using the `Shebang`_ OS functionality.
+Unfortunately, such a functionality is not standardized and is OS dependent (see `Shebang variations`_).
+Here is an example of a python script that executes in a Torch-enabled environment under *Linux*:

 .. code-block:: python